aku221b/Leaf_disease_detection/README.md

    ```bash
    npm install
    ```
-3. Initiate a new conda environment with python version 3.10. install all the necessary python libraries
+3. Initiate a new conda environment with python version 3.10 and install all the necessary python libraries
 4. run merger.py file in Backend folder to initiate the backend server
    ```bash
    python merger.py